 A team may have as many partners as needed during the season.
 All TOY points shall stay with the declared Team Captain regardless of which team member is substituted in any single event.
-Membership fees still apply to any angler fishing two or more tournaments.
+Membership fees will still apply to the replacement angler.

 Safe boating must be observed at all times.
 Each participant is required to wear a fastened, U.S. Coast Guard approved, personal floatation device anytime the combustion engine is in operation above idle speed.
 At the discretion of the ECRC Committee, tournament days may be shortened, postponed or canceled due to unsafe weather or water conditions.
 The tournament will not start under U.S. Coast Guard “Gale Storm” or tropical storm/hurricane warnings.
 If a tournament is postponed due to unsafe conditions, that tournament will be re-scheduled by the ECRC Committee (preference will be given to the next Saturday).